itzmeanjan/subtle/README.md

 const bool flg = a == b;
 ```

-Which is perfectly fine, but in constant-time implementation, we can avoid using relational operators and only rely on arithmetic operations and bit-wise operations.
+Which is perfectly fine, but in constant-time implementation, we want to avoid using relational operators ( resulting in boolean value ) and only rely on integer addition, subtraction and bit-wise operations.
+It's because whenever booleans are involved there is high chance that it can be transformed into some conditional jump, which can result in instruction cache miss and it can be measured.
+While if we can only rely on constant-time instructions ( say integer addition, subtraction or bit-wise operations etc. ) all the intructions will be executed in order and final result will be acccumulated as some integer value and hopefully compiler won't be able to optimize it away.
 We can write

 ```cpp
 const uint8_t flg = subtle::ct_eq<uint8_t, uint8_t>(a, b);